 What is a Special Purpose Vehicle (SPV) company?

 A Special Purpose Vehicle (SPV) company is a legal entity created for a specific, often temporary, purpose.
+An SPV is also known as a special purpose entity, created to isolate financial risk.
 In the context of property investment, an SPV company can be used to purchase and hold property assets.
+An SPV has its own legal status, with its own assets and liabilities.

 What are the benefits of using an SPV company for property investment?